At-Targhib wat-Tarhib

-At-Targhib wat-Tarhib (الترغيب والترهيب) or Targhib wal Tarhib, (Reward and Punishment) is one of the Hadith books compiled by Hafiz Zaki-ud-deen Abdul Azeem Al Munzari (d.656 AH) in the 7th century of Islamic History.
+At-Targhib wat-Tarhib (الترغيب والترهيب) or Targhib wal Tarhib, (Reward and Punishment) is one of the Hadith book collections compiled and authored by Hafiz Zaki al-Din al-Mundhiri.

 Etymology

-The term "targhib" means "reward", "inducement", "seducing" or "luring", and the term "terhib" means "terror".
-Thus the Quranic concept of "Targhib wal Tarhib" means "reward and terror".
+The term "targhib" means "encouragement", "motivation", "stimulation" or "inspiration", and the term "terhib" means "warning".
+Thus the Quranic concept of "Targhib wal Tarhib" means "reward and Punishment".

 Description

+An excellent collection of Hadith from the Classical Period that discusses the benefits of different good deeds and cautions against certain bad deeds.
+Anyone engaged in the work of encouraging good and forbidding evil (Da'wah) will find this book to be of great assistance.
 The book contains almost one thousand hadiths according to Maktaba Shamila.

-The author of the book basically compiled those Hadiths which are dealing with dos and don'ts from Islamic perspective.
+Contents

+The book is divided into 14 chapters: